 First attempts at anything, small or large, can sometimes be filled with so much anxiety.
 The fear of failure, the fear that others may not like our efforts….so many times we talk ourselves out of things not because we don’t think we can do it, but because we’re focused on the emotional fall-out in case we fail.
 I didn’t want to think failure or think that it wouldn’t be good.
 Of course it would be good!
+Optimism is the key to success no matter what your endeavor is!

 Nutritionally maca root contains significant amounts of amino acids, carbohydrates, and minerals including calcium, phosphorous, zinc, magnesium, and iron, as well as vitamins B1, B2, B12, C and E. Peruvian maca also includes a number of glycosides.
 I am a fan, no doubt.

-I made up my Almond Sylk, added in the remaining ingredients, and produced my first batch of Almond Mocha.
+I made up the Almond Sylk, added in the remaining ingredients, and produced my first batch of Almond Mocha.
 It was very good, but not great.
 Something was missing.
 Second batch, I added a bit more of this, a little bit of that…….
 Balancing all the flavors was not as easy as I thought it would be.
 I was close to accepting that I may not achieve that perfect mix of flavors but if nothing else, my dark enduring drink would certainly be healthy and tasty.
-Hard to go wrong with coffee My Vegan Performance Café.
+Hard to go wrong with most any coffee drink My Vegan Performance Café.
 Then came my final batch later that day.
 One taste and I had to admit I was wrong.
 My healthy whole heart Almond Mocha was just as, if not better, than the ones I used to buy.
 Goes to show that the real deal is always worth pursuing.

 Healthy fats and protein, essential vitamins and minerals, enzymes,mouth-watering flavor…this is a special treat for those moments in your life when a bit of decadence is needed…somewhat urgently.
 I hope you’ll savor each intentional and joyous flavor and take some time to nurture your ambitions.
 No matter how large or small, they should never be neglected or stored away for a rainy day.
 I insist, dear friend.